OckJuWon0831/foodie-nottie/README.md

 - Retrofit: RESTful-api communication helping library
 - Coroutine: 네트워크 통신이나, 로컬 딥에 저장하는 용도
 - Android secret gradle plugin: A Gradle plugin for providing your secrets securely to your Android project.
+- Lifecycle: Lifecycle-aware components perform actions in response to a change in the lifecycle status of another component, such as activities and fragments.
+These components help you produce better-organized, and often lighter-weight code, that is easier to maintain.

 ### External APIs
 - Google Map SDK